 Don’t think you have stopped spending money just because you have bought the OC1!
 There is still a heap of things you need.
 Other things you will need are (and the list is not definitive)…

 - Second spare paddle and a lashing (I use those stretchy physio bands and they are great)

 - Roof rack and system for the car (I ended up with a Thule rack) and 4-5m tie downs

 - Cradle for the waka which fits the roof rack (several iterations later I have an aluminium cradle from Mark Cresswell in Christchurch as it supports the waka better.)

 - Dry bag with emergency stuff (multitool, flare, radio or phone, eats, zinc lipstick, spare lashing and coffee money)

 - Life jacket (high viz)

 - Stool, as I am short and this makes it easier to get on the car and to do the tie downs

-- Bucket for washing (I have heard of people dealing with rust in the car from not washing the OC1 down after paddling).
+- Bucket and cloth for washing down after paddling (I have heard of people dealing with rust in the car from not washing the OC1 down after paddling).

 - A over-length flag (an orange high viz vest is a great idea).
 The Ehukai comes with a cover with flag included.
 I added an extra flag with reflectors on for higher visibility.